-The teacher in charge must make contact with the resort operator prior to the trip in order to confirm final number of students participating in the program and all other details about the group's visit.
+The teacher in charge must contact the resort operator prior to the trip in order to confirm final number of students participating in the program and all other details about the group's visit.

 a) Students are to be divided by the supervising teachers into levels of ability, (described in Appendix 1b).